-We focus on enhancing and building the skills and understanding in the subjects introduced in Year 7.
-For students identified as needing additional support, a specialised literacy program is available.
+Learning is focused on enhancing and building the skills and understanding in the subjects introduced in Year 7.
+For students identified as needing additional support, specialised learning and curriculum interventions may be offered.
 The curriculum for the other subjects remains consistent with what was offered in Year 7.